 Sam Myers is a physician and principal research scientist at the Harvard T.H.
 Chan School of Public Health and the director of the Planetary Health Alliance.
 He serves on The Rockefeller Foundation-Lancet Commission on Planetary Health.
-Myers spoke with Nutrition Action’s Caitlin Dow.
+Myers spoke with Nutrition Action’s Caitlin Dow in July 2018.

 A changing planet

 Q: What is planetary health?

 A: Humans are changing just about all the natural systems on the planet at an unprecedented rate.
 The field of planetary health examines the implications of those changes, not only for nature but for our own health.

 A: You name it.
 We’re disrupting the climate system.
 We’ve cleared half the tropical and temperate forests in the world.
 We’ve polluted air, water, and soil, and we can see it on a planetary scale.
 We’re driving species extinct at a thousand times the baseline rate.
 We’ve dammed more than 60 percent of the world’s rivers.
 What natural systems have we not fundamentally altered?

 A: Yes.
 The biophysical conditions of the Holocene—the current geologic period that has lasted for roughly the past 12,000 years—have been extraordinarily stable.
 And suddenly, in the last 60 years or so, we are turning every dial, throwing every switch, pushing every button.
 We’re completely changing the biophysical conditions that we have adapted to.
 It’s not surprising that the impact is going to be deleterious.